cuba-platform/cuba-sdk/Readme.md

 We assume that we have an exported archive with the required artifacts.
 A computer we need to import the archive on is in an isolated network and have no access to the internet.
 To install CUBA SDK you need to transfer an installation file to the computer.

 First, you need to organize a local repository.
-Follow the instructions in the [CUBA Platform manual](https://doc.cuba-platform.com/manual-latest/private_repo_in_isolated_network.html) to organize the repository.
+Follow the instructions in the [How to Organize Local Repository](#how-to-organize-local-repository).

 When CUBA SDK is installed and the local repository is configured run the `import` command and specify the path to the archive.